maelys-mcardle/adventure/documentation/firststory.md

 }
 ```

-Note that if values have a space in the `values.yml` file, they must be put
+Note that if values have a space in the `values.yml` file, such as
-in double-quotes.
-Meanwhile, the `text.md` file might look like this:
+`engine room`, they must be put in double-quotes.
+Meanwhile, the `text.md`
+file might look like this:

 ```markdown
 # location